opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 This will:

 1. Install necessary dependencies
-2. Generate a `messages/` folder where your messages live
+2. Generate a `messages/` folder where your translation files live
 3. Add the Paraglide compiler to your `build` script
 4. Set up configuration files